MayeshaMaliha/MachineLearning/Basics/Notes - Evaluation Matix and Overall Accuracy.md

-# Machine Learning: Training & Test Sets (Easy Explanation)
+# Machine Learning: Training & Test Sets

 ## 1. Why Do We Split Data?
 - Machine learning models need to perform well on new data.